 Your employer approves a payment → it’s credited to your Shor balance within a couple of minutes.
 No waiting for bank rails to clear.

-Withdrawing to Your Bank
+Withdrawing to Your Account

 Your Shor Account